splynx/docs/files/en/administration/information/api_documentation/api_documentation.md

 ---

-To get started with Postman, please check this [documentation](https://learning.getpostman.com/).
+#### Splynx PHP API template with examples

+For the developers, it's recommended to check this [template](https://bitbucket.org/splynx/splynx-php-api/src/master/) (`splynx-php-api/src → SplynxApi.php` and the files in `splynx-php-api/examples`), it provides useful methods on **how to make queries to the Splynx API**.

+If you have already installed the Splynx system, you can **find the same template on your server**, just navigate to `/var/www/splynx/addons/splynx-addon-base-2/vendor/splynx/splynx-php-api` location.

-For more information about Splynx API, see our wiki page: https://splynx.docs.apiary.io
+For more information about the Splynx API, see our wiki page: https://splynx.docs.apiary.io